Reference

 int64

 The unique identifier for a record within a single topic-partition.
-This value is assigned by the system at ingestion in order to preserve record ordering when serving subscribers.
+This value is assigned by the system at ingestion to preserve record ordering when serving subscribers.

 event_timestamp